-Experimental activities in space technology are hosted at Sitael SpA., a former spin-off company of the University of Pisa set-up and managed by the propulsion faculty members of DIA.
-Ranking among the best in Europe, the propulsion facilities cover a wide range of space technologies, from electric rocket propulsion, to hypersonic aerothermodynamics, to chemical rocket propulsion, to rotordynamics and cavitation of liquid propellant rocket engines.
-In these areas Alta hosts a unique set of laboratories:
+Main experimental activities in space propulsion are hosted at Sitael SpA., a former spin-off company of the University of Pisa set-up and managed by the propulsion faculty members of DIA.
+Ranking among the best in Europe, the propulsion facilities cover a wide range of technologies, from electric rocket propulsion, to hypersonic aerothermodynamics, to chemical rocket propulsion, to rotordynamics and cavitation of liquid propellant rocket engines.
+In these areas Sitael hosts a unique set of laboratories:

 - The Electric Propulsion Laboratory, which operates the IV10 Space Vacuum Simulator, Europe’s largest and most powerful vacuum chamber for end-to-end characterization of EP systems, and the more cost effective IV4 Vacuum Facility.
 Both chambers are equipped with a complete array of diagnostics, including plasma probes as well as non intrusive capability such as infrared thermography, ultra high speed imaging, spectroscopy.

 - The Micropropulsion Laboratory, which operates six ultra-high vacuum (10-9 mbar) chambers, mainly used for FEEP and resistojet R&D and flight qualification tests.